 The plan reinforces the original spatial principles from 1966 by architect Bengt Lundsten.
-This plan has two axes (North-South and East-West) as a carrier and combined the rational stamp principles of modernism with the sensitive reading of the local natural qualities.
-The northern part of the district was constructed according to the original plan with small building blocks designed by Lundsten himself.
+This plan has two defining axes (North-South and East-West), and combined the rational stamp principles of modernism with the sensitive reading of the local natural qualities.
+The Northern part of the district was constructed according to the original plan with small building blocks designed by Lundsten himself.
 This area is included in the DOCOMOMO heritage list as a valuable architectural environment in Finland.
-The southern part of the district was not executed according to plan.
-The architecture is more sober and the relationship between the buildings and the public space is nihil.
-At the intersection of the two main axes, where originally the center of the district was planned, a large parking lot was eventually made.
-An empty heart.
+The Southern part of the district, however, was not executed according to plan.
+The architecture is more sober and the relationship between the buildings and the public space is lacking.
+At the intersection of the two main axes, where originally the center of the district was planned, a large parking lot was eventually made: an empty heart to the area.

-Characteristic of the three buildings is that they reverse the modernistic scheme of the existing buildings.
-The open field in which buildings are currently located makes way for semi-closed building blocks that enclose clearly defined public spaces.
+The main characteristic of the three buildings is that they reverse the modernistic scheme of the existing buildings.
+The open field where the buildings are currently located makes way for semi-closed building blocks that delineate clearly defined public spaces.
 The building, program and public space are closely coordinated in the new urban development plan.
-The architecture of the new buildings builds on the ideas of the rational architecture of Lundsten.
+The expression of the new buildings builds on the ideas of the rational architecture of Lundsten.

 Location: Jyväskylä, Finland

 Client: City of Jyväskylä, The Student Union of the University of Jyväskylä JYY, NCC Group